Kanneboinashivakumar/BharatAkshar/README.md

 ## **Innovation & Uniqueness**

-- Unlike translation apps, BharatScript keeps the original meaning and pronunciation intact by only changing the script.
+- Unlike translation apps, BharatAkshar keeps the original meaning and pronunciation intact by only changing the script.
 - Supports multiple Indian scripts in a single app — a rare feature.
 - Real-time conversion using a phone camera (camera functionality in progress).
 - Works on both web and mobile platforms.